WHAT TO EXPECT WHEN TRAVELING TO COLOMBIA IN 2021 - AKA DURING A WORLD-WIDE PANDEMIC. ALSO, WHAT DO YOU NEED TO ENTER COLOMBIA AS A TRAVELER.

 EXPLORE MORE | WHY WE CHOSE TO SLOW TRAVEL IN COLOMBIA

 \\ COVID Policies

 It didn’t take us long to realize that Colombia had put in place a lot of policies regarding public health and safety.
 This included mandating masks in all stores and restaurants (until you were seated at your table), requiring people to wear masks when walking around and/or in busier areas (like the Walled City), and placing convenient hand sanitizing stations everywhere.
-Even the security guide at the Exito supermarkets would give you hand sanitizer before you entered the store.
+Even the security guards at the Exito supermarkets would give you hand sanitizer before you entered the store.

 And the thing was, pretty much everyone was following the requirements.
 It was only when we were out at the beach that people would remove their masks; otherwise, in Cartagena especially, everyone wore a mask, used hand sanitizer and tried to stay 2 meters apart.

 So if you are worried about visiting Colombia right now because of the pandemic, we would say you can rest assured that the country is taking it very, very seriously.
-At least from what we saw seen in Cartagena - though we suspect that the same could be said about other parts of the country, especially in busier areas like Medellin and Bogota.

 \\ Final Thoughts

 When we first booked our flights to Cartagena, we were definitely a bit nervous about what we would find in Colombia - as we are sure most travelers are, especially right now.
 But, by the time we arrived at our apartment, we were definitely more excited than nervous at the opportunity to explore such a beautiful city and country.